Fencing your site

 Boundary fences signify the legal boundary of your property and minimum requirements are defined under the Fencing Act 1978.

-Reach an agreement with your neighbour as to the type of fence and how costs will be shared.
+Reach an agreement with your neighbour as to the type of fence and how you'll share costs.
 If you want a better quality fence than the minimum specified under law, then you may have to meet the additional costs yourself.

 The Ministry for Primary Industries commissioned a report in 2016 which has the regional costs of the different types of fencing.